cmagnuson0489/cmagnuson0489/README.md

 - I’m looking to collaborate on open source projects, startup opportunities, or passion projects.
 - 📫 You can reach me at cmagnuson0489@gmail.com
-- Feel free to connect with me on  https://www.linkedin.com/in/christopher-magnuson-406679167/ cmagnuson0489/cmagnuson0489 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+- Feel free to connect with me on  https://www.linkedin.com/in/christopher-magnuson-406679167/
-You can click the Preview link to take a look at your changes.
---->